Derived autoequivalences from periodic algebras: Constructing autoequivalences

 Next we show that $\Psi_P[-p(i)]$ induces autoequivalences of $\A_i/\A_{i-1}$ such that the above diagram commutes.
 For $i=1$ we have $\Db(A)/\Dbsub{\A_{i-1}}(A)=\Db(A)$ and $\Psi_P$ acts as the identity on $\A_i$, so everything is clear.
 For $i=2$ we consider an object $\bar{M}\in\A/\A_1$ and we will show that it is sent by the functors

 to a complex with homology in only one degree, and therefore defines an object of $\A/\A_1$.

 Choose some $A$-module $M$ which represents $\bar{M}$.
 We will apply the composition of functors

-and the commutative diagram in Remark \ref{pervdiag} shows that this agrees with the composition of the functors above.
+where we have labelled the inclusion and projection by $\iota$ and $\pi$, respectively.
+Then the commutative diagram in Remark \ref{pervdiag} shows that applying these functors to $M$ is the same as applying the functors in the previous paragraph to $\bar(M)$.
 We want to show that $\pi\circ\Psi_P\circ\iota(M)[-n]$ has homology concentrated in degree $0$, i.e., that the $i$th homology of $\Psi_P(M)[-n]$ is contained in $\A_i$ for $i\neq 0$.
 This is true because, by Corollary \ref{pn},

 which is zero if $m\neq0$.
 So given any $\bar{M}\in \A/\A_1$, we can choose some $M$ representing $\bar{M}$ and send it to the preimage of $\pi\circ F(M)[-n]$ in the functor This will define an endofunctor of $\A/\A_1$ making the necessary diagram commute, and by a similar procedure one can define an inverse, showing that this is an equivalence. \end{pf} \end{prop}